ialbert/genescape-central/docs/paper.md

 # Statement of need

-The most annotated gene for the human genome (`HTT1` had 1098 annotations at the time of writing this document).
-Thus, even small lists of genes may a have large number annotations and that are challenging to interpret.
+Currently, the most annotated gene in the human genome, `HTT1`, has 1098 annotations.
+Thus, evidently, even small lists of genes may have a large number of annotations and that are extraordinarily challenging to interpret.
 There is a need to visualize shared gene functions in an informative manner.

 GeneScape is a Python package that allows users to visualize a list of gene products in terms of the functional context as represented by the Gene Ontology.
 The package provides both a graphical user interface and a command-line interface to assist users with different levels of computational expertise.